Ji4chenLi/Multi-Task-Batch-RL/README.md

 # Multi-Task Batch RL

-This repository contains the code accompanying 'Multi-Task Batch Reinforcement Learning with Metric Learning'.
+This repository contains the code accompanying the paper ```Multi-Task Batch Reinforcement Learning with Metric Learning```.

 Codes for the full model algorithm and each of the baseline and ablation can be found under their correponding folder.